DarKim59/Blaise_Case_Handler/README.md

 # Blaise_Case_Handler

-Blaise Case Handler is a Windows service intended to run on Windows Server hosting a Blaise 5 server install.
-The service connects and listens for messages held on a RabbitMQ queue.
-The messages should contain details of cases (records) to be copied or moved between Blaise databases, see examples below.
-The service will then use the Blaise API to copy or move these cases between Blaise databases.
-The service has been updated to support deletion of cases from Blaise databases.
+Blaise Case Handler is a Windows service for moving, copying, and deleting Blaise cases.
+The service is triggered by listening for messages on a RabbitMQ queue, see examples below.
+The service uses the Blaise provided .NET API to connect to Blaise databases and perform the necessary action.

 # Setup Development Environment